Falcon-IV/myappsample/README.md

 ---

 ***New Paragraph***
-App sample just *beginning* to learn git and github.
+App sample just *beginning* to learn git and git-hub.
 This is set with bold and italic sections.

 ---

-Surround Commands or Blocks of Code with Backticks three '''.
+Surround Commands or Blocks of Code with three Back-ticks at beginning and end of code.

 ```
 import sys